-Proxy access allows a third party to access someone else's MyHealth account when the individual has consented or the individual is authorized to act on their behalf.
+Proxy access allows a third party to access someone else's MyHealth account when the individual has consented, or the individual is authorized to act on their behalf.
+This includes access to health information for a child/minor, adolescent or adult.

 How to Request Access to Someone Else's Record in MyHealth